bombasticSlacks/Aspirant/Game/Star.md

 #### Inspiring Shout
 Spend 3 [Power](Stats#Power), you may as a [Free Action](Terminology#Free%20Action) cause one of your [Allies](Terminology#Ally) to stop being [Unconscious](Effects#Unconscious).
 The target retains all injuries and effects, but no longer counts as [Wounded](Injury#Wounded) until they suffer another [Injury](Injury).

+#### Hard Sell
+A merchant will never refuse to buy items from you, even if they have no interest in them.